Body

 Student Orgs should consult with vendors on the cost of services desired to be received, projected venue expenses, or product(s) to be purchased.

-• If a vendor has expenses listed on their website and an estimate is not required, this may be used by the student org as their supporting documentation.
+• If a vendor lists expenses on its website and an estimate is not required, the student organization may use this as supporting documentation.

 • The vendor (department) should be transparent about the cost of services and products.
 An overestimate is preferred to an underestimate.